 If you’ve studied French cuisine at all, you’ve probably heard of something called haute cuisine.

 Haute cuisine translates to “high cuisine” and refers to a shift in French cooking from an emphasis on abundance and quantity to an emphasis on moderation and quality.
 Marie-Antoine Carême is often credited with leading this charge in the 1800s.
-He taught French cooking as a sophisticated art form that required technique and precision.
-His recipe manuals also made French cuisine more accessible.
+He taught French cooking as a sophisticated art form that required technique and precision, and his recipe manuals made French cuisine more accessible.

-Additionally, Auguste Escoffier furthered the culinary profession through an organized and smoothly-running professional kitchen with his innovative brigade de cuisine system, which features a strong hierarchy.
-It modernized culinary arts, giving kitchens a military-style ethic to deliver efficient and effective service under strong leadership.
+Additionally, Escoffier furthered the culinary profession through an organized and smoothly-running professional kitchen with his innovative brigade de cuisine system, which features a strong organizational system and hierarchy.
+This system modernized the culinary arts, giving kitchens a military-style ethic to deliver efficient and effective service under strong leadership.
 The brigade system is still used in kitchens around the world today.

 French cooking continued to evolve and in the 1900s, nouvelle cuisine was born.
-This style of cooking was defined by the use of high quality, fresh ingredients; lighter meals; and simpler, but no less breathtaking, presentations.
+This style of cooking was defined by the use of high quality, fresh ingredients, lighter meals, and simpler yet breathtaking presentations.
 Modern French cooking draws inspiration from the many cooking concepts French chefs have developed and presented over centuries.

 The Foundations of French Cooking